 Things You'll Need

-Move the corn plant outdoors to a deeply shaded and covered area, such as under a porch, and let it acclimate to the outside for two to three weeks.
+Move the corn plant outdoors to a deeply shaded and covered area, such as under a porch, advises the Urban Garden Gal website.
+Allow it acclimate to the outside for two to three weeks.
 Wait to move it completely outdoors until spring, when the night time temperatures are above 45 degrees.
 If you are lucky and the plant was well cared for in the nursery, it might bloom after being outdoors, but most likely not.

 Water the corn plant when the soil below the surface feels slightly dry to the touch.
-Once a month add a water soluble houseplant fertilizer.
+The Costa Farms website recommends that once a month you add a water soluble houseplant fertilizer.
 This gives the corn plant all of the warm growing season to build up strength and condition it for flowering.